 The YIP program aims to empower underrepresented populations to become inventors by exposing trainees to innovation-related concepts early in their careers.
 Although these skills are essential for many PhD careers, most STEM PhD programs do not teach them.
 For this reason, applicants are trained to develop a successful proposal instead of being asked to submit one without guidance.
 Regardless of whether participants are awarded funds, they will gain valuable career-focused skills.
 Each session, participants will work with a guest lecturer who is an expert in a field at the intersection of science, business, or the law.
 Participants will have the chance to ask these experts questions, strengthen their networks, and gain new mentors.

 All graduate students and postdoctoral trainees who have a current, full-time faculty member or an emeritus faculty member at IGB are eligible for this program, regardless of their citizenship or visa.
 The total time commitment will be between 4-6 hours a week.
 The proposed projects can be based on their current research, but this is not required.
 Additionally, applicants do not need to have a tangible invention; ideas are welcome.

 To learn more about how to apply, please visit: https://www.igb.illinois.edu/KCYIP

-4. The class will meet virtually for two hours each week.
-The final idea competition will occur during the last class on July 19th, 2022.
+4. The class will meet primarily in person for 1-2 hours each week.
+The final idea competition will occur during the last class on August 8th, 2023.

 For additional inquiries, don't hesitate to get in touch with Kleinmuntz Center Manager Erin Louer at email@example.com.